Neck-tongue syndrome: Diagnosis

 There are two known types of NTS: complicated and uncomplicated.
-Complicated NTS is secondary to another disease process while uncomplicated NTS is either hereditary, related to physical trauma, or is idiopathic.
-Idiopathic conditions are those which arise spontaneously and have no known cause.
+Complicated NTS is secondary to another disease process while uncomplicated NTS is either hereditary, related to physical trauma, or is idiopathic, meaning that it arises spontaneously with no known cause.
 Due to the fact that complicated NTS is often correlated with an underlying disease, it is important to have a differential diagnosis.
-Diseases often related to NTS include cervical artery dysfunction, vertebrobasilar insufficiency (VBI), ligamentous insufficiency, Chiari-1 malformation and transient ischemic attack.
+Diseases often related to NTS include cervical artery dysfunction, vertebrobasilar insufficiency (VBI), ligamentous insufficiency, Chiari-1 malformation, and transient ischemic attack.
 However, it is thought that the majority of NTS cases are due to genetics, in which loose ligaments cause temporary misalignments with the atlanto-axial joint while the neck is rotating.
-Subsequently, numbness of the tongue is due to either subluxation of the atlantoaxial joint or restriction of the second cervical nerve.
+Subsequently, numbness of the tongue is due to either subluxation of the atlanto-axial joint or restriction of the second cervical nerve.